 When you have obsessive-compulsive disorder (OCD), you can’t prevent disturbing thoughts or ignore the urgent need to do things to relieve your anxiety.
 As a result, OCD can cause significant distress and put a halt to enjoying your life.
-Ken Adolph, MD, and the dedicated team at Illumma in Austin, Texas, specialize in helping you overcome OCD with ketamine infusion therapy.
+Ken Adolph, MD, and the dedicated team at Illumma in Austin and Bee Cave, Texas, specialize in helping you overcome OCD with ketamine infusion therapy.
 If you’re ready to overcome your OCD and set a new course for your life, schedule a free consultation today.
 You only need to call or use the online booking system.

 OCD is a persistent mental health disorder that causes uncontrollable and distressing thoughts called obsessions.
 These obsessions compel you to perform specific behaviors in an effort to reduce your anxiety and quell the thoughts.
 These ritualistic behaviors are called compulsions.

 Compulsions may temporarily stop your obsessions and relieve your anxiety, but the unwanted thoughts return.
 As a result, OCD causes an ongoing cycle of obsessive-compulsive behavior.